 ① Kurotomesode 黒留袖

 Can only be worn by married women (kuro 黒, “black”).
 They are black and have three family crests (kamon 家紋).
-They have an eba pattern (eba moyō, 絵羽模様) on the lower part of maemigoro and ushiromigoro.
+They have an eba pattern (eba moyō, 絵羽模様) on the bottom part of maemigoro and ushiromigoro.

 ② Irotomesode 色留袖

 Can only be worn by unmarried women.
 The pattern is the same as kurotomesode, but they are not black (iro 色, “color”).
 They also have three kamon.

 Furisode can only be worn by young unmarried women.
 They have long sode (袖 sleeves) and are the most formal Kimono for unmarried women.
 They always have a big eba pattern and no kamon.
 (You want to know more about furisode?)

 ④ Mofuku 喪服

 This kimono is onlyt worn for funerals and it is all black and have three kamon inserted.
 There will be tied a black obi, black obiage, and black obishime.
 When you wear a mofuku, there are some special rules, I will write about later.

 It is very hard to distinguish between ④ and ⑤, but I will try to explain the difference clearly.
 Homongi always have an eba pattern.
 The sketch of the pattern is drawn on the kimono which is swen provisionally.
 After this is done, all the seams will be taken and the real pattern will be painted over the sketch.
 That is why this pattern continues prettily over all seams without interruption, after the kimono is re-sewed.
 This pattern makes a kimono very expensive and gives it a formal rank.